Conference Hack #5: Speaker Briefings – Get off on the right foot

 • The keynote

-• Who are some of the speakers you have had in prior conferences/ events?
-What was it that you liked/ disliked about their sessions?
+• Who are some speakers you have had in prior conferences/ events?
+What was it that you liked/disliked about their sessions?

 1. What you need/ (should ask) from the speaker:

-• How do they intend on tying their keynote into the conference theme?
+• How do they intend to tie their keynote into the conference theme?

 • AV & staging requirements